 Diabetes – a major health challenge

-Diabetes is a chronic disease that impacts millions of lives across the globe, and November is diabetes awareness month.
-It’s one of the major health and development challenges of this century.
-Research and development are critical in helping us develop new evidence-based policies to help change this situation.
-Beta is working with eminent research groups across Europe and Australia to help them translate research outcomes into policy options, with a big focus on diabetes.
+Diabetes is a chronic disease that impacts millions of lives across the globe and is one of the major health challenges of this century.
+Research is critical in helping us develop new evidence-based policies to help change this situation.
+Beta is working with eminent research groups across Europe and Australia to help them to synthesise and translate research outcomes into policy options.

 How we are supporting diabetes projects